 Our Casualty and Character make-up course introduces you to the range of techniques available to the make-up artist for changing a character’s appearance, whether for health, age, or even gender.

 In this intensive two week course, you will learn to research various casualty effects — using reference material — so that you can create bruises, scars, open wounds, stitched wounds, grazes, cuts, burns of all types (first to third degree), and different blood effects.

 - maintain an effect for continuity over time

 - represent illness, spots, diseases, and track marks

-- show a character growing older for theatre and HD TV
+- show a character growing older for HD TV

 - use make-up effects to change a character’s gender

 Across Film, TV, and Theatre, the make-up artist has a range of techniques to hand and in this course you will learn how to apply appropriate facial hair and stubble, for instance, in addition to special make-up techniques.

 On the final day of the course each student will be assigned an individual and unique scenario in which their character will have been through various traumas.
 Students will research and prep for their project day and complete the look with the aim of the final make-up to be ‘camera ready’.